Ingrid Mezquita, Executive Director

 He received a Bachelor of Arts in Sociology from San Francisco State University.

-Bailey Li joined OECE as the Assistant to the Deputy Director in April 2019.
+Bailey Li joined OECE as a Management Assistant in April 2019.
 Prior to joining OECE, Bailey served as the Assistant to the Deputy Director of Financial Management and Administration of SF Public Works and the Junior Management Assistant to San Francisco Unified School District (SFUSD)’s Family Partnership and Empowerment Office.

 Bailey was born and raised in San Francisco where she volunteered with the Community Youth Center (CYC)’s Peer Youth and Empowerment Program (PYEP) throughout high school.
 Bailey graduated with a bachelor’s degree in Sociology from University of California, Santa Cruz, where she interned with the Santa Cruz Chamber of Commerce to provide resources to the community and promote economic vitality.

 Susan Lu provides direct outreach and support to San Francisco’s families and early care and education providers as the Family Support Specialist at OECE.
 She previously served as the HSA Drop-in Child Care Supervisor and before that as Management Assistant to OECE’s Executive Director.
 Prior to joining OECE, Susan worked for Head Start programs in Fresno and San Francisco for more than 10 years.
 During her experience with Head Start, Susan enjoyed working with the children from 0-5 and guiding low-income families in finding affordable housing, jobs, and training programs.

 Susan is trilingual in English, Cantonese, and Mandarin.
 Susan holds a Master of Arts in Leadership of Early Childhood Education and a Bachelor of Science in Child Development.
 While she was earning her degrees, she worked for different non-profit agencies, including the Jumpstart program and the Grandreader & Books program.